omertuc/assisted-service/docs/dev/running-test.md

     echo "are any errors"
 done

+echo "Done"

 # Make a tunnel to make minikube services reachable (the command will ask for root password):
 nohup minikube tunnel &>/dev/null &

+echo "You can now run subsystem tests"
 ```

 Now that the cluster is prepared, we can deploy the service -